RGivisiez/Latex-figsize---Matplotlib/README.md

-# Matplotlib figsize for latex
+# Matplotlib figure size for latex

   - This module returns the correct figure size for a Latex document.
   - I used this [site][site_ref] as a reference.